VISIT OUR ART STORE ▶

 Staining vs. Non-Staining Pigments

-When Should You Use Lifting Preparation?
+When Should an Artist Use Lifting Preparation?

-- You plan to lift color multiple times
+• Planning to lift pigment multiple times

 Final Thoughts